How to Fold Salami for Charcuterie Board Like a Pro

 Salami slices folded into quarter-fold triangles arranged on a charcuterie board

-Take a slice, fold it directly in half, then in half again to make a rough equilateral triangle with one rounded edge.
-With these quarters you can create a variety of textures on the cheese board.
+Take a slice, fold it in half, then in half again to make a rough triangle with one rounded edge.
+Line the quarters up in a row or fan them along the edge of the board.
+It is the quickest fold and adds instant texture next to your roses.

 The Classic Roll